salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

 >   [%0 values=~[10 5]]
 ```

-9) Go to localhost:8080, use +code at ~zods dojo terminal to get the passcode, and login to Landscape's Grid.
-You should see a %echo app, if successful.
+9) Go to `localhost:8080`, use the `+code` generator at ~zod's dojo terminal to get the passcode, and login to `Landscape's Grid`.
+You should see a %echo app, if successful.2

 **Preparing and Globbing the Front-end:**

-10) Now enter /echo/ui and run `npm install`.
+10) Now enter `/echo/ui` and run `npm install`.

-11) Delete the contents of /src/app.jsx, and paste the code found [here](https://github.com/hoon-school/app-school-2023.8/blob/master/aa4.md).
+11) Delete the contents of `/src/app.jsx`, and paste the code found [here](https://github.com/hoon-school/app-school-2023.8/blob/master/aa4.md).

 12) Go to the /dist/index.html folder/ Adjust the script tags to add type="module" and the paths accordingly: